DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ## Overview

-We partner with [Rock The Vote](https://www.rockthevote.org) to register young people to vote on behalf of DoSomething.org, by redirecting to them to the Rock The Vote (RTV) registration website and appending our partner ID: `https://register.rockthevote.com/registrants/new?partner=37187`.
+We partner with [Rock The Vote](https://www.rockthevote.org) to register young people to vote on behalf of DoSomething.org, by redirecting to them to the Rock The Vote (RTV) registration website and appending our partner ID:

-We can pre-populate the voter registration email address and zip via `email_address` and `home_zip_code` query parameters, which we often include when redirecting an authenticated user on the web.
+> register.rockthevote.com/registrants/new?partner=37187

-Example:
+We can pre-populate the voter registration email address and zip via `email_address` and `home_zip_code` query parameters, which we often include when redirecting an authenticated user on the web:

-> register.rockthevote.com.rockthevote.com/registrants/new?partner=37187&source=user:58e68d5da0bfad4c3b4cd722,source:web,source_details:onlinedrivereferral,referral=true&email_address=puppet.sloth@dosomething.org&home_zip_code=94116
+> rockthevote.com/registrants/new?partner=37187&source=user:58e68d5da0bfad4c3b4cd722,source:web,source_details:onlinedrivereferral,referral=true&email_address=puppet.sloth@dosomething.org&home_zip_code=94116

 ## Import

 Our importer app, [Chompy](https://www.github.com/dosomething/chompy) downloads all voter registrations created with our partner ID, and imports them as `voter-reg` posts by posting to the Rogue API.
-See [import docs](https://github.com/DoSomething/chompy/blob/master/docs/imports#rock-the-vote).
+See [import docs](https://github.com/DoSomething/chompy/blob/master/docs/imports#rock-the-vote) for details.

 ### Tracking Source